Analog fast Fourier transforms for scalable and efficient signal processing: Methods

 \subsection{Accuracy simulations of the SONOS FFT/DFT}

+Accuracy simulations of the analog FFT in Fig. \ref{fig:scaling} and the Supplementary Information were conducted using the CrossSim modeling tool \cite{CrossSim}.
+These simulations were conducted in two modes: (1) behavioral replication of the fabricated 40-nm SONOS test chip to validate the realism of our simulations, and (2) modeling of a more efficient 40-nm SONOS IMC core that is described in Supplementary Section \ref{sec:energy_supp}.

-The accuracy simulation results in Fig. \ref{fig:scaling}a-c for the analog FFT and direct MVM were conducted using the CrossSim modeling tool \cite{CrossSim}.
-The analog hardware parameters in CrossSim were chosen to provide a close match to the SONOS IMC chip, including: DFT matrix data mapping, range and resolution of conductance targets, SONOS cell variability, SONOS cell drift of three days, SONOS read noise, MVMs with bit-serial inputs, 12-bit ADC quantization and clipping, and parasitic resistances in the array.
-Modeling of the variability and drift in the SONOS cells after three days is based on the statistical data from the state characterization experiment, shown in Fig. \ref{fig:gradient}e and \ref{fig:gradient}f.
-Read noise modeling is based on measured SONOS noise properties that can be found in Ref. ~\citenum{Agrawal2020}.
-Most of the analog DFTs shown in this paper were conducted within three days of programming the DFT matrix onto the SONOS array, so the simulated drift is expected to be a worst-case bound on the actual drift in these experiments.
-Random errors due to SONOS variability and drift were re-sampled by running multiple Monte Carlo simulations of the full FFT or DFT, while random cycle-to-cyle read noise was re-sampled on every simulated analog MVM.
-To model the effects of parasitic $IR$ drops on accuracy, we used a simple model where the error on the summed current increases quadratically with the correct value of the summed current, similar to the method used in Ref.~\citenum{rasch2023hardware}.
-This fits well to the average trend of the errors in Fig. \ref{fig:audio_1d}b, but does not capture the variations around the average.
-These variations are due to the input data dependence and spatial non-uniformity of the $IR$ drops, which are computationally very costly to model on large-scale problems with millions of analog MVMs \cite{xiao2021analysis}.
+In mode 1, we chose the analog hardware parameters in CrossSim to model: the bit-serial operation of analog MVMs; the SONOS cell conductance variability, drift, and read noise; 12-bit ADC quantization and clipping for each bit-wise MVM; and parasitic resistances in the array.
+Modeling of the variability and drift in the SONOS cells is based on analytical fits to the conductance characterization data in Fig. \ref{fig:gradient}e and \ref{fig:gradient}f; for replicating an experiment, the drift time was set to one or three days, depending on the actual time since programming for a specific experiment.
+Random errors due to SONOS variability and drift were re-sampled by running multiple Monte Carlo simulations of the full workload.
+By contrast, random cycle-to-cyle read noise was re-sampled on every bit-wise analog MVM, and was modeled based on the 40-nm SONOS noise properties reported in Ref.~\citenum{Agrawal2020}.
+The simulated accuracy values in Fig. \ref{fig:scaling}a-b report the mean of ten Monte Carlo runs; the variance on all the accuracies were small.
+To model the effects of parasitic $IR$ drops on accuracy, we added an error to the summed currents that increased quadratically with the correct value of the summed current, similar to the method used in Ref.~\citenum{rasch2023hardware}.
+This simple model does not capture the complicated input data dependence and spatial non-uniformity of the $IR$ drops \cite{xiao2021analysis}, but fits well to the average trend of the errors in Fig. \ref{fig:sonos_dft}f.
+Fig. \ref{fig:image_fft_dmvm} shows that simulations using this mode match well to our experimental results.